-Trépanier’s oil paintings and passionate films are conceived through extensive exploration into some of the most wild places on our planet.
+Trépanier’s oil paintings and films are conceived through extensive exploration into some of the most wild and changing places on our planet.

-In 2001, Trépanier first began filming his expeditions, leading to five documentaries: A Painter’s Odyssey, Into the Arctic, Into the Arctic II (nominated for a Canadian Screen Award) and TrueWild: Kluane.
+In 2001, Trépanier first began filming his art-fuelled expeditions, leading to five documentaries: A Painter’s Odyssey, Into the Arctic, Into the Arctic II and TrueWild: Kluane.
 His fifth film, Into the Arctic: Awakening, had its first public screening in Monaco before Prince Albert II.

 Canadian Geographic named Trépanier one of Canada’s Top 100 Living Explorers.
 He is a fellow of the Royal Canadian Geographical Society and a member of The Explorers Club, receiving the Canadian Chapters highest award, the Stefansson Medal.
-He is National Champion of the Great Trail.
+He is National Champion of the Trans Canada Trail.